Nolan J. Coble

 About

-I am a third year PhD student at the Joint Center for Quantum Information and Computer Science (QuICS) at the University of Maryland, College Park.
-I graduated from SUNY Brockport in 2020 majoring in mathematics and physics.
+I am a research scientist in the quantum error correction team at IonQ.
+I completed my PhD in Computer Science at the Joint Center for Quantum Information and Computer Science (QuICS) at the University of Maryland, and my BS in Physics and Mathematics at SUNY Brockport.

 Experience